se-edu/guides/tutorials/javaFxPart2.md

 Almost every JavaFX object offer properties that you can set to customize its look and feel.
 For example, the `Stage` allows you to set its preferred size and title.
 Again, refer to the official [JavaFX documentation](https://openjfx.io/javadoc/17/javafx.graphics/javafx/scene/layout/package-summary.html) for a comprehensive list of properties that you can modify.
 Here’s how you can get the application to look like the mockup:

 Add the following code to the bottom of the `start` method.
-You'll have to add `import javafx.scene.layout.Region;` to the imports too.
+You'll have to add `import javafx.scene.layout.Region;` to the imports too:

 ```java{highlight-lines="1, 10-39" heading="Main.java"}
 import javafx.scene.layout.Region